ImpactCrater/SRGAN-R/README.md

   This repo was forked from @zsdonghao 's [tensorlayer/srgan](https://github.com/tensorlayer/srgan) repo.

 - **Relativistic LSGAN.**
-- **Changed to use "Group Normalization" layer instead of "Batch Normalization" layers.**
+- **Changed to use "Group Normalization" layers instead of "Batch Normalization" layers.**
 - **Increased channels in Generator and Discriminator.**
 - **Changed to use "Swish" activation function instead of "ReLU".**
 - **Without "VGG".**